 TESSA MALLOS WAS A HIGHLY RESPECTED ACTOR AND A LIFE LONG ACTIVIST AND POLITICAL AGITATOR.
 THESE WERE THE DRIVING FORCES IN HER COLOURFUL AND VERY FULL LIFE.

-Tessa was one of the first graduates from NIDA in 1963.
-Her successful acting career was launched by an appearance in the first Old Tote production of Dark of the Moon.
-She played in Reedy River, a Moliere farce and Mona Brand’s Our Dear Relations and J.M.Synge’s The Playboy of the Western World at the Old Tote.
+Tessa was one of the first graduates of NIDA in 1963.
+Her successful acting career was launched by an appearance in one of the first Old Tote productions, Dark of the Moon.
+She played in Reedy River, a Moliere farce, Mona Brand’s Our Dear Relations and J.M.Synge’s The Playboy of the Western World at the Old Tote.
 Her early Television appearances included My Brother Jack with Ed Devereaux.
 She returned to the stage in J.C.Williamson production of the musical Funny Girl playing the dresser to Jill Perryman’s Fanny Brice.

-Tessa was the only child of Chrysanthy, Chrys, Aroney and Michael Mallos.
+Tessa was the only child of Chrysanthy (Chrys) Aroney and Michael Mallos.
 Born in 1944 in Kogarah as Anastasia, she was always know as Tessa.
 Her parents ran a successful milk bar in Sylvania.
 From an early age Tessa showed a talent for acting and love for the theatre.
-These were interests she shared with her mother and Chrys encouraged her daughter in her acting dreams.
-She was a talented dressmaker and often made costumes for Tessa.
+These were interests she shared with her mother, who encouraged her to pursue her acting dreams.
+Chrys was a talented dressmaker and often made costumes for Tessa.

-While she was building a solid career as an actor she was also becoming increasingly interested in politics a position cemented by her marriage to Tony Reeves, journalist and Sydney City alderman.
-They made a formidable, volatile couple, confronting Labor’s Right as well as conservative forces and developers.
+While she was building a solid career as an actor she was also becoming increasingly interested in politics, a position cemented by her marriage to journalist and Sydney City alderman, Tony Reeves.
+They made a formidable and volatile couple, confronting Labor’s Right as well as conservative forces and developers.

-Tessa was a tireless advocate for peace, campaigning against the Vietnam war, nuclear disarmament, supporting green bans and always strongly opposed to rampant developers.
-She fought for government housing, Aboriginal land rights and women’s rights as a leader of women from Labor’s Left.
-Labor leader Barrie Unsworth once advised Mallos a NSW party conference, to “go back to the fish and chip shop”, she presented him on stage with the said dish, wrapped in newspaper.
-When many years later in 1996 she was diagnosed with breast cancer Tessa became an activist for advanced cancer sufferers, helping in 2001 to launch the National Breast Cancer Council’s guidelines.
+Tessa was a tireless advocate for peace, campaigning against the Vietnam war and nuclear disarmament.
+She supported green bans and was always strongly opposed to rampant developers.
+She fought for Government housing, Aboriginal land rights and women’s rights as a leader of women from Labor’s Left.
+At a NSW party conference, Labor leader Barrie Unsworth once advised Mallos to, “go back to the fish and chip shop”.
+She later introduced him on stage with the said dish, wrapped in newspaper.
+When many years later in 1996 she was diagnosed with breast cancer, Tessa became an activist for advanced cancer sufferers, helping launch the National Breast Cancer Council’s guidelines in 2001.

 Though Tessa and her husband Tony separated, they remained married until his death in 2013.
-Both Chrys and Tessa were strongly independent, but at the same time their lives were closely intertwined.
-After Michael Mallos died Chrys moved to a unit in Potts Point in 1999, where eventually Tessa joined her in 2010.
-Together they travelled and shared a wide range of interest in politics and community affairs, saw almost every film at the cinema and went to multitudes of theatrical performances.
+Both Chrys and Tessa were strongly independent but at the same time their lives were closely intertwined.
+After Michael Mallos died, Chrys moved into a unit in Potts Point in 1999, where eventually Tessa joined her the following year.
+Together they travelled and shared a wide range of interests in politics and community affairs, saw practically every film screening at the cinema and attended multitudes of theatrical performances.

 When asked why Tessa was leaving a bequest to Actors Benevolent Fund she responded that "it was self evident".
-Tessa and Chry's bequest to the Fund will be used to further the work of ABF in supporting the actors and creatives that were so very much a part of Tessa's life.
+Tessa and Chrys' bequest to the Fund will be used to further the work of ABF in supporting the actors and creatives that were so very much a part of her life.
 Tessa passed away in 2017.